aleksiost/smart-home-docker-installation/README.md

 # Smart home docker installation
-Installation of Home Assistant, ESPHome and MQTT broker (Mosquitto). + ESP32 configuration for ESPHome and MQTT
+Docker installation of Home Assistant, ESPHome and MQTT broker (Mosquitto). + ESP32 configuration for ESPHome and MQTT
 ### Prerequisities:
 * Docker or something similar (I used **podman** for my containers)